What if I Can’t Make My Credit Card Payments?

 The creditor that originally provided you with goods, services, or credit can be described as your original creditor.
-It is possible for you to have a creditor who is not your original creditor.
-This can arise if your original creditor were to sell your outstanding account to another firm.
-In the event that your outstanding account is sold then the debt buyer steps into the shoes of your original creditor.
+It is possible to have a creditor who is not your original creditor.
+This situation arises if your original creditor sells your outstanding account to another firm.
+In the event that your outstanding account is sold, the debt buyer steps into the shoes of your original creditor.

-As a general rule, outstanding accounts which remain unpaid for less than six months are never sold.
-Furthermore, the major chartered banks in Canada rarely sell their outstanding accounts regardless of how long the accounts remain unpaid.
+As a general rule, accounts outstanding for less than six months are not sold.
+And, the major chartered banks in Canada rarely sell their outstanding accounts, regardless of how long the accounts remain unpaid.

-Where you owe monies to a creditor other than a bank the odds that your outstanding account will be sold typically increase as your account ages.
-A handful or creditors in Canada sell their accounts when they are only six months in default.
-The majority of accounts in Canada which are sold to a debt buyer, however, are more than three years old.
+If you owe monies to a non-bank creditor, the odds that your outstanding account will be sold typically increase as your account ages.
+A handful of creditors in Canada sell their accounts when they are only six months in default.
+However, the majority of accounts in Canada that are sold to a debt buyer are more than three years old.

-Unpaid consumer accounts are a commodity like fruit and the older the accounts the less they are worth.
-When a creditor sells debt that is more than three years old the debt might be sold for less than a penny on the dollar.
+Unpaid consumer accounts are a commodity like fruit: the older the accounts, the less they are worth.
+When a creditor sells debt that is more than three years old, the debt might be sold for less than a penny on the dollar.